How COBENFY™ works

 * A muscarinic agonist (xanomeline) and muscarinic antagonist (trospium chloride).
 The exact way that COBENFY works is not fully understood.

-Bryan is taking COBENFY.
-Bryan was compensated for his time.
+Bryan is taking COBENFY and was compensated for his time.

 Cobenfy, Cobenfy Cares, and the Cobenfy logo are trademarks of Karuna Therapeutics, Inc., a Bristol Myers Squibb company.